Stiexeno/Framework/README.md

 ## Installation

-You can install MyFramework via the Unity Package Manager by following these steps:
+You can install Framework via the Unity Package Manager by following these steps:

 1. In Unity, open your project.
 2. Open the Unity Package Manager from the "Window" menu.